Noisec/Noisec/README.md

 - 👋 Hi, I’m Noisec
-- 👀 I’m interested in programming (python,vb.net), and in anything related to any .exe file
+- 👀 I’m interested in programming (python,vb.net,c#), and in anything related to any .exe file
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and 👓
 - 📫 You can reach me on discord (noi.sec)